walki/react-complete-guide/react-notes.md

 ## Uncontrolled vs Controlled
 * Is a component is being controlled by React or not.
 The move to using `refs` to get the value, and set it, is Uncontrolled.
 Do it only sparingly.

+## useEffect
+* use it when you are interacting with external (non-React) things.
+* It is dealing with "side effects"
+* Dependencies are the items that we interact wiht the function being called when calling useEffect
+* state variables, and functions
+* don't need to include state setting function, or builtin API, like fetch, localStorage etc.